Skip to content

 Let your voice evolve towards a skilled distillation of your very favorite ideas.
 Noticing what went well and then deliberately doing it again forever is the best way I know of to like your own writing more every day and to help others recognize who you are.
 That’s good value for a single writing technique.

 Get unique enough, and your voice can even become its own genre (or sub-genre.)
+A beautiful and ambitious goal.
+Would you write differently if you were trying to become not just an author, but the founder of a new genre?

 Yes, this Creative Advice Makes Writing Easier